-I was the Charles E. Peterson Senior Fellow at the Athenaeum of Philadelphia in 2016-17 and I guest-edited issue 42 of the journal Log entitled “Disorienting Phenomenology” in 2018.
+In 2018-2021, I was a postdoctoral fellow in the Michigan Society of Fellows.
+Previously, I was the Charles E. Peterson Senior Fellow at the Athenaeum of Philadelphia in 2016-17, and I guest-edited issue 42 of the journal Log entitled “Disorienting Phenomenology” in 2018.
 I received a BA in philosophy and a BArch from Mississippi State University, an MA in philosophy from Boston University, and an AM and PhD in the history and theory of architecture from Harvard University.
-My writing has appeared in Log, Perspecta, The Journal of Architectural Education, Harvard Design Magazine, Culture Machine, and Philosophical Forum, as well as collected volumes.
+My writing has appeared in Places, Log, Perspecta, The Journal of Architectural Education, Harvard Design Magazine, Culture Machine, and Philosophical Forum, as well as collected volumes.